francois-le-ko4la/lovelace-entity-progress-card/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=francois-le-ko4la&repository=lovelace-entity-progress-card&category=plugin)

-or follow these steps:
+> [!TIP]
+> If you are unable to use the button above, follow the steps below:
-1. Add this repository to HACS by including it as a custom repository:
+> 1. Add this repository to HACS by including it as a custom repository:
-  - Go to `HACS` > `Integrations` > `⋮` > `Custom repositories`.
+>   - Go to `HACS` > `Integrations` > `⋮` > `Custom repositories`.
-  - Paste the URL of this repository and select Lovelace as the category.
+>   - Paste the URL of this repository and select Lovelace as the category.
-2. Install the Entity Progress Card from HACS.
+> 2. Install the Entity Progress Card from HACS.

 ### Manual Installation